LearnersGuild/curriculum-app/README.md

 # Curriculum

-The Curriculum for Phase 1 and Phase 2 are broken up into [Modules](./modules).
+The Curriculum for Phase 1 and Phase 2 is broken up into [Modules](./modules).

 ## Phases